Harnessing Data Augmentation to Quantify Uncertainty in the Early Estimation of Single-Photon Source Quality: Discussion

-Ultimately, Fig.~2 within the MAP article~\cite{coad20} suggests that the sub-minute estimate of $g$ is inaccurate compared to the four-minute estimate anyway.
-Given that, for reasons discussed, the displayed four-minute estimate could also already correspond with a high event count, e.g.~a `No BG' histogram of size $\num{1e4}$, it does appear that the central ``under a minute'' claim should be assessed with caution.
-Essentially, this work was unable to confirm the suggested advantage of the Poisson-likelihood approach compared to least-squares fitting.
+Essentially, this work was unable to confirm the suggested advantage of the Poisson-likelihood approach~\cite{coad20} compared to least-squares fitting.
 Uncertainties in $g$, due to both fitting errors and stochastic effects, remain unavoidable for now.
 Of course, if the claim was instead referring to the efficiency of computationally estimating $g$, regardless of its error, then the reformulation provided by Eq.~(\ref{Eq:FitNew}) of this work will find appreciation for its added algorithmic utility.